 Auerbach et al. v Manhattan Production Music and Pinnacle Entertainment

 Represented defendants in a music copyright infringement action brought by the owners of all rights in the musical composition "Howling Wolf," written and performed by The Black Keys, alleging infringement by use of a song entitled "The Howler" in a television commercial for Pinnacle-owned casinos.
 Case settled.
 (S.D.N.Y.
 2013)

 Rosen v.
 Amazon.com, Inc.

-Defending Amazon.com, Inc. in suit brought by photographer alleging direct and vicarious copyright infringement.
+Defended Amazon.com, Inc. in suit brought by photographer alleging direct and vicarious copyright infringement.
 (C.D.
 Cal.
-Ongoing)
+2014)